Eilat Smart City Project

 Working under the covenant of the mayors agreement, means Eilat is executing all energy efficiency projects under international standards.

 Additionally, Eilat is working in cooperation with Ben-Gurion university to produce emissions reports.
-These reports will be used as a base level of reference to all upcoming efficiency projects and emissions measurements.
+The reports used to create a base level of reference to all upcoming efficiency projects and emissions measurements.
 The city will analyze the highest carbon polluted areas of the city and detect realistic emission reduction goals.
 All while keeping in mind the long term goal of a 100% emissions free city.